 Exposure to these toxins is a considerable health threat to salon professionals and to children.
 So following the initial uproar, many brands removed these three toxins from their products, and labeled their polishes as “3-free products.”

-Despite this, a 2012 report by California’s Department of Toxic Substances Control revealed that only five out of seven products that claimed to be “three-free” actually were indeed free of the three toxins.
+Despite this, a 2012 report by California’s Department of Toxic Substances Control revealed that only five out of seven products that claimed to be “3-Free” actually were indeed free of the three toxins.
 Although the report noted that the department only tested 25 products on the market today, it is clear that not all manufacturers list ingredients truthfully on labels.